Wildlife SOS, India - Things to Do in Wildlife SOS

 Volunteer and Internship Programs

-Engage in hands-on conservation work through Wildlife SOS volunteer programs, including animal care assistance, facility maintenance, and educational outreach activities.
-Programs range from day volunteering to extended internships for students and conservation enthusiasts.
-Participants gain direct experience in wildlife rescue and rehabilitation operations.
+Engage in meaningful volunteer work supporting daily operations at Wildlife SOS centers, including animal care, facility maintenance, and educational outreach.
+Programs range from day volunteering to extended internships lasting several weeks.
+Participants work alongside staff veterinarians, animal keepers, and conservation specialists.

 Getting There